cm766/SLT/README.txt

         Mediapipe is an open-source framework for building and deploying machine-learning pipelines.
 I re-trained a mediapipe model.
     Behavour of the algorithm
+        first enables webcam
+        check sif new framework is avaiable and stores it in a variable. if a hand is detected the landmark is shown. if a letter is recognized it is shown to the user and latter added to the text if the letter detected is the same for 1'.
+        In order to do that two variable are implemented. char is updated every framework and char0, every time a different variable is detected. if the difference between the last time char0 was updated and the current time
     Detection settings
     Funcionality of the mediapipe imports
     Interactivity with templates